Jadael/TMT/readme.md

 ---

 # Seed

 ![Seed](screenshots/seed.png)

 Seed is a static random voltage generator with 16 individual outputs and a polyphonic output.
-It generates the values based on an input voltage used as a seed for the random number generator, so you can return to the same seed/pattern if desired, or you can supply a randomly generated seed for a totally random pattern.
+It generates the values based on the input voltage, which is used as a seed for the random number generator, so you can return to the same seed/pattern if desired, or you can supply a randomly generated voltage for a totally random pattern.

 ## Key Features

 - 16 individual random voltage outputs
 - Polyphonic output with 16 channels
 - Seed-based random voltage generation
 - Alt Mode: Snap outputs to 0v or 10v (useful for generating gate patterns)

 ## Inputs and Outputs

 - **Seed Input**: Voltage used as the seed for random number generation.
 If no input is connected, a random seed is used.
 - **Poly Out**: Polyphonic output with 16 channels containing the generated random voltages.
 - **Out 1 - Out 16**: Individual outputs for each of the 16 random voltages generated.

 ## How It Works

 1. The module reads the voltage from the Seed input (or uses a random value if unconnected).
 2. It uses this seed to initialize a random number generator.
 3. The generator produces 16 random voltages between 0v and 10v.
 4. These voltages are output individually and as a polyphonic signal.

 ## Usage Guide

 Seed is designed for creating reproducible randomness in your patches:

 1. **Basic Usage**: Leave the Seed input unconnected, and it boots up with a randomly generated seed, giving you 16 static random voltages, each between 0 to 10.